pavelFaraday/Wordpress-Backend-Cheatsheet/62-login_enqueue_scripts.md

 ---

-By using `login_enqueue_scripts()`, developers can craft a unique and functional login experience, enhancing both usability and branding for WordPress projects.
+By using `login_enqueue_scripts()`, developers can craft a unique and functional login experience, enhancing both usability and branding for WordPress project.